speechchemistry/phonemic-analysis/README.md

 ## Running the tools

-Example for calculating the BFEPP measure between [to] and [po].
+Example for calculating the BFEPP measure between [tu] and [du].
 In Windows Powershell type:

-`java "-Dfile.encoding=utf8" -jar phonemic-analysis-0.5.jar "t o" "p o"`
+`java "-Dfile.encoding=utf8" -jar phonemic-analysis-0.5.jar "t u" "d u"`

 in linux you don't need to include the encoding option.
 You can also run the individual java classes.
-For example another way of running the BFEPP tool in Linux is:
+For example, another way of running the BFEPP tool in Linux is:

-`java -cp phonemic-analysis-0.5.jar io.github.speechchemistry.BfeppForTwoWordsCli "t o" "p o"`
+`java -cp phonemic-analysis-0.5.jar io.github.speechchemistry.BfeppForTwoWordsCli "t u" "d u"`

+The output should be:

+`t u     d u     0.5`

+This shows that the binary feature edits per phone (BFEPP) score is 0.5.
+There is one binary feature difference between [t] and [d] which is a change from -voice to +voice.
+There is no change in binary feature for the vowel.
+So overall the BFEPP score is 0.5.

 ## Known Issues